XxYouDeaDPunKxX/A.D.A.M.-Adaptive-Depth-and-Mode/README.md

 A.D.A.M. is for people doing high-signal, decision-grade chat work who want control over depth, not more verbosity.

-You â†’ intent + direction
+You → intent + direction
-The assistant â†’ translation + construction
+The assistant → translation + construction
-A.D.A.M. â†’ depth control & epistemic integrity
+A.D.A.M. → depth control & epistemic integrity

 Positioning (SSOT)
 Behavioral protocol -> rule-ordered depth routing + bounded audit -> for high-signal, decision-grade chat work.